Fall 2025 - Summer 2026 Academic Catalog

 If a student is not physically able to follow this process, the student may designate anyone with proper identification and written consent from the student, to fulfil these obligations.
 Withdrawal from the College can negatively affect a student’s current or future financial aid eligibility.
 Students who withdraw from the College and wish to register for the next semester may do so.

-Implications of an Involuntary Withdrawal
+Implications of an Involuntary Leave of Absence

 1. register for and attend classes;